Booplicate/MAS-Submods-YouTubeMusic/README.md

 # YouTube Music

 A submod which allows you to listen to music from youtube in the game.
 Compatible with [Night Music](https://github.com/multimokia/MAS-Submods/tree/NightMusic/Night%20Music).
-Works only on Windows.
-MacOS and Linux versions are in development.

 ## Installation:
 0. Make sure you're running the latest version of MAS.